Reveal body cameras in action at Oktoberfest, Germany

-Oktoberfest is a German festival which sees 8 million litres of beer served to 6 million visitors from around the world over 16 days.
-And though it’s by large a very amicable affair, it is also no wonder that organisers can sometimes struggle with aggression and violence from visitors.
+Oktoberfest is a German festival that sees 8 million litres of beer served to 6 million visitors from around the world over 16 days.
+And though it’s by large a very amicable affair, it is also no wonder that organizers can sometimes struggle with aggression and violence from visitors.

 In response to trouble makers, Reveal body cameras have been deployed to some of the tents to deter aggression and violence, and so far have been a “resounding success”.